pynpyn/ballbotRepo/README.md

 4. Changed sensor frame ID
 5. State estimation seemed to work, but more testing will be needed
 5. Created state subscriber in Vrep to receive output of the robot localization package

+11.11.2018
+1. Modified the frame system.
+        a.
+GPS is in odom frame, the starting frame.
+        b.
+IMU is in base_link frame, the frame rigidly attached to the moving robot.
+        c.
+World frame is odom frame.
+        d.
+There is no map frame.
+2. Realized that only supplying acceleration and angular rate to EKF node is not sufficient to estimate orientation.
+3. Some orientation information have to be published from Vrep, either through complementary filter or Kalman filter that fusing raw acceleratio and angular rate.